 Even though Congress delayed the vote to raise the debt ceiling until mid-May, they still have two big budget deadlines approaching in March.
 The first is the sequestration due to take effect on March 1 and the second is the expiration of the current continuing resolution (CR, H.J.
 Res 117) for FY 2013 on March 27.
 The upcoming deadlines will likely be tied to deficit reduction efforts meaning further cuts to discretionary spending, including geoscience research and development (R&D), are possible.

 AGI encourages all geoscientists to contact their members of Congress and ask them to avoid the sequestration and find a balanced approach to deficit reduction.
 Geoscience R&D and non-defense discretionary spending account for less than 20 percent of the federal budget and have already absorbed significant reductions over the next decade under the BCA spending caps and other measures.
 Increasing cuts to these vital R&D programs would mean fewer research grants, fewer student research opportunities, and fewer jobs.
-On AGI’s sequestration advocacy web site, you will find a sample letter to members of congress urging for a balanced approach to deficit reduction and protection of geoscience R&D that you are encouraged to use or adapt.

 Sources: Congressional Budget Office, House Budget Committee, THOMAS (Library of Congress)